ablackness/Polly-Challenge/readme.md

 https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html

 <details><summary>Not hard enough for you?</summary>
 Parse the article's html into plain text then convert it to an mp3.
-This could be in the field: `content:encoded`
+This could be in the field: <code>content:encoded</code>
 </details>

 ## Level 4